aajanki/fi-sentence-embeddings-eval/docs-source/models.md

 predictions.

-In the evaluation, I'll use the value of the second-to-last hidden layer of a special \[CLS\] token as the final sentence embedding.
-BERT is trained to aggregate information about the whole sequence on the layers corresponding to the \[CLS\] token on classification tasks.
-I have selected the second-to-last hidden layer because both the paper and my brief preliminary study showed that it gives slightly better classification performance than the output layer of the \[CLS\] token.
+In the evaluation, I'll use the value of the second-to-last hidden layer of the sentence start token as the sentence embedding.
+The BERT model is trained to aggregate information about the whole sequence on the output layer of the start token on classification tasks.
+I have selected the second-to-last hidden layer because both the paper and my brief preliminary study showed that it gives slightly better classification performance than the output layer.
 BERT also generates output embeddings for each input word, but these are not used in the evaluations.
 In the paraphrase and consecutive sentence evaluation tasks that directly compare two sentences, both sentences are fed as input separated by a separator token to match how BERT was trained.

 I'm using the pre-trained multilingual (Bert-base, multilingual cased) variant published by the BERT authors.
 It has been trained on 104